thalper/March-Madness/README.md

 I finished the parsing function, and changed the data structure for storing the team by team data.
 The parsing function now does not need a list of the teams who participated in the tournament as an input, and can separate teams on its own.
 I also set up the build environment and compared the outputs of the build using diffoscope.

+Progress Report (Week of 2/7/2022)

+Tycho Halpern

+I wrote the unit test to test the parsing function, and our team worked on the coverage report during lab.
+I also rewrote the structure of our main file to increase coverage.
+Our tests did not cover all of our code, so changing the structure of the code increased coverage.
+I learned how the actions tab works on github and figured out how to monitor issues that are raised with the repository.
 # References